flexworks-eu/s4/docs/index.md

 ### 🔜 Integrated in a Fastapi app

-Using &lt;osp⚡&gt; for download/upload interface within a fastapi python backend (using [&lt;/&gt; htmx](https://htmx.org/) for our convenience)
+Using &lt;osp⚡&gt; for download/upload interface within a fastapi python backend.

-Then, ie. when a download link is clicked, generate a presigned link in either a dialog for the user or hidden on the page and use javascript to initiate the download.
+Then, ie. when a download link is clicked, generate a presigned link in either a dialog for the user or hidden on the page and initiate the download.

 ### Presigned url
 Generate a presigned url against the &lt;osp⚡&gt; endpoint and download a file, going through the same &lt;osp⚡&gt; gateway.
+Create read-only or write presigned urls.

 ![presigned url download](img/presign_download.webp)